Nile Expedition: Background

 Gordon differed with the British government's decision to abandon the Sudan.
-He thought that the Islamic revolt had to be crushed for fear that it might eventually overwhelm Egypt.
+He thought that the Mahdists had to be crushed for fear that they might eventually overwhelm Egypt.
 He based this on the Mahdi's claim of dominion over all Islamic lands.
-Defying orders from the British government to withdraw, General Gordon, leading a garrison of 6,000 men, began the defence of Khartoum.
-On March 18, 1884, the Mahdist army laid siege to the city.
+Defying orders from the British government to withdraw, General Gordon, leading a garrison of 7,000 men, began the defence of Khartoum.
+On 18 March 1884, the Mahdist army laid siege to the city.
 The rebels stopped river traffic and cut the telegraph line to Cairo.
 Khartoum was cut off from resupply, which led to food shortages, but could still communicate with the outside world by using messengers.
 Under pressure from the public, in August 1884, the British government decided to reverse its policy and send a relief force to Khartoum.

 Organising the Relief Force

 The Expedition was put under the command of General Garnet Wolseley, who had seen service in the Crimean War, Canada, the Gold Coast and the South African Wars.
 The Expedition was composed of two officers and 43 soldiers from each British Light Cavalry Regiment.

-Wolseley decided that the best way of reaching Khartoum would be to ascend the Nile River.
-Based on his favourable experience with them during his expedition along the Red River to Fort Garry (now Winnipeg) in 1869–1870 to suppress the Red River Rebellion, Wolseley asked the Governor General of Canada, the Marquess of Lansdowne, if it would be possible to recruit a contingent of Canadian voyageurs to help him navigate the Nile.
+Wolseley decided that the best way of reaching Khartoum would be to ascend the Nile.
+Based on his favourable experience with them during his expedition along the Red River to Fort Garry (now Winnipeg) from 1869–1870 to suppress the Red River Rebellion, Wolseley asked the Governor General of Canada, the Marquess of Lansdowne, if it would be possible to recruit a contingent of Canadian voyageurs to help him navigate the Nile.
 He requested that they be commanded by Lieutenant-Colonel Frederick C. Denison, who had served as Wolseley's aide-de-camp during the Red River expedition.
 The Prime Minister of Canada, John A. Macdonald, did not object once he was assured that the voyageurs were volunteers and would be paid by the British.
-Denison complied and on 15 September 1884, only 24 days after the request was received, 386 voyageurs set sail for Egypt.
+Denison complied and on 14 September 1884, a Canadian force of almost 400 voyageurs and others left Montreal for Egypt to take part in the Nile Expedition.

 The Canadians were known at the time as the Nile Voyageurs.
 As the traditional role of the voyageur was waning, most were formerly employed helping transport log booms down rivers such as the Ottawa, Gatineau and Saguenay.

 Eighty-six of the voyageurs were members of the First Nations, mostly Caughnawaga, an offshoot from the Mohawk and Ojibwa.
+(The involvement of these Indigenous men was chronicled in the 1885 book "Our Caughnawagas in Egypt: a narrative of what was seen and accomplished by the contingent of North American Indian voyageurs who led the British boat..." by Louis Jackson.)